 The fifth module (module E) will consist of a series of conferences on contemporary global labour market challenges.

-The third cycle is the preparation of a Master thesis, undertaken in the participant’s country, assisted by tutors and professors, which will start on 22 May 2017 and will end on28 February 2018.
+The third cycle is the preparation of a Master thesis, undertaken in the participant’s country, assisted by tutors and professors, which will start on 20 May 2019 and will end on 28 February 2020.

 Fees and applications

 The tuition fee is EURO 8,500, including training facilities, training materials, insurance and University registration fees.